-- For companies other than smaller reporting companies and EGCs, three years will be required in the first proxy statement in which this disclosure is required and then two additional years. - For smaller reporting companies, two years, and then one additional year. - The Jumpstart Our Business Startups Act amended the Exchange Act to exclude registrants that are "emerging growth companies" from the payversus-performance disclosure requirements.
+- For companies other than smaller reporting companies and EGCs, three years will be required in the first proxy statement in which this disclosure is required and then two additional years. - For smaller reporting companies, two years, and then one additional year. - The Jumpstart Our Business Startups Act amended Exchange Act excludes registrants that are "emerging growth companies" from the pay-versus-performance disclosure requirements.
 The Exchange Act defines an "emerging growth company" as an issuer with total annual gross revenues of less than \$1 billion during its most recently completed fiscal year.